Deed of Trust

 Common Deed of Trust Mistakes to Avoid

 Selecting a trustee that is not authorized by state law to serve in that capacity, which can invalidate the non-judicial foreclosure power and force the lender into costly judicial proceedings.
+Always verify trustee eligibility before executing the deed of trust.
+In states that use a traditional mortgage agreement instead, trustee selection is not applicable.

 Failing to record the deed of trust promptly after execution, which can result in the lien being subordinate to subsequently recorded interests and reducing the lender's security position.